openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino.rst

    <script type="module" crossorigin src="../_static/selector-tool/assets/index-f34d1fad.js"></script>
    <meta name="viewport" content="width=device-width, initial-scale=1.0" />
    <iframe id="selector" src="../_static/selector-tool/selector-1c16038.html" style="width: 100%; border: none" title="Download Intel® Distribution of OpenVINO™ Toolkit"></iframe>

+The new OpenVINO GenAI API package provides a set of LLM-specific interfaces to facilitate the integration of language models into applications.
+This API hides the complexity of the generation process and significantly minimizes the amount of code needed for the application to work.
+Developers can now provide a model and input context directly to the OpenVINO GenAI, which performs tokenization of the input text, executes the generation loop on the selected device, and then returns the generated text.
+For a quickstart guide on how to use the OpenVINO GenAI API, refer to the :doc:`GenAI API Guide <../learn-openvino/llm_inference_guide/genai-guide>` or the GenAI API reference page.

 .. warning::